postsharp/Metalama/conceptual/Aspects/Advanced/OverridingMembersRevisited.md

 * You cannot have an `async` or iterator getter template.
 (Not yet implemented in `OverrideFieldOrPropertyAccessors` anyway.)
 * You cannot have generic templates.
 (Not yet implemented in `OverrideFieldOrPropertyAccessors` anyway.)

-To alleviate these limitations, you can use the method <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideFieldOrPropertyAccessors(Caravela.Framework.Code.IFieldOrProperty,System.String,System.String,Caravela.Framework.Aspects.AdviceOptions)> and provide one or two method templates: a getter template and/or a setter template.
+To alleviate these limitations, you can use the method <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideFieldOrPropertyAccessors(Caravela.Framework.Code.IFieldOrProperty,System.String,System.String,System.Collections.Generic.Dictionary{System.String,System.Object})> and provide one or two method templates: a getter template and/or a setter template.

 The templates must fulfill the following conditions: